sibgit/sibgit.github.io/exercises_advanced_topics.md

-You are busy working on the `dev` branch of a data analysis pipeline, when you get a message from a user: they want you to backport the support for a new type of input data onto an old version of the pipeline (version 1.0.1).
+You are busy working on the `dev` branch of a data analysis pipeline, when you get a message from a user: they want you to backport the support for a new type of input data onto an old version of the pipeline (version `1.0.1`).
 You try to argue that this is an old version with security vulnerabilities, and that they should not use it anymore... but they *just don't care*.
 As a problem never comes alone, they need this *right now*.

 1. Change into `exercise_3/backport.git` and have a look at the Git repository's history.
    Note the different branches and tags.
-   **Reminder:** you can use `git log --all --decorate --oneline --graph` to display the entire repo's history (or `git adog`, if you have created this alias).
+   **Reminder:** you can use `git log --all --decorate --oneline --graph` to display the entire repo's history - or `git adog`, if you have created this alias.

 2. Implementing the backport is urgent, so you will finish your work on the `dev` branch later.
    Stash away any uncommitted change, so you don't lose your hard work, then go back to version `1.0.1` of the project.
     * **Question:** where is the `HEAD` pointer now?